ankaramy/no-code-nodes/README.md

 ## Support

 For support, please open an issue in the GitHub repository.
+You can also feel free to contact any of us.
+We are friendly and are likely on linkedin.

 ## AEC Tech Hackathon 2025 Barcelona

 This project was developed during the AEC Tech Hackathon 2025 in Barcelona.
 It represents our team's exploration of using no-code/low-code tools for AEC data processing and analysis.
 The code and workflows are experimental and may require adjustments to work in your environment.
+If you have any trouble or one to learn more, please do not hesitate to ask :) we would love to chat and here from what you are doing.